0x80/firestore-facade/README.md

 Now you can use the factory function to wrap your instance of firestore.
 Below is an example showing the different API methods.

+You can find the complete source code in the [nodejs example package](./src/packages/example-nodejs)

 @TODO list API methods in detail.